Internal control and risk

 In accordance with the company's risk management policy, risks are divided into six categories: risks related to business operations, products, personnel as well as legal, financial and data security risks.
 Responsibilities of risk management follow the distribution of liability throughout the organization and operations.
 Each group has a designated person in charge.
 In the process of risk management, the goal is to identify and evaluate the risks, after which a risk-specific plan is drawn up and concrete action is taken.
 Such actions may include avoiding the risk, diminishing the risk by different means or transferring the risk by insurance or agreements.
 The company has created a crisis communication plan as a part of its risk management process.

 In accordance with Basware's risk management process, the Board of Directors receives an annual report of the most significant risks discovered during the assessment of risks.
 The Board analyses the risks from the point of view of shareholder value.
-According to the reporting conforming to the risk management process, the most significant risks in 2011 that have come to the Board's knowledge are associated with ensuring product leadership and maintaining the company's competitiveness in the changing competitive situation, improving new customer acquisition and increasing the transaction volume of the e-invoicing business, increasingly extensive utilization of the cost benefits offered by offshoring sites in business and support processes to improve profitability, successful preparation and implementation of merger and acquisition projects, strengthening the position of intellectual property rights as well as the measurement of significant balance sheet items and impairment testing.
+According to the reporting conforming to the risk management process, the most significant risks in 2013 that have come to the Board's knowledge are associated with ensuring company's possibilities to invest on the growth of network and e-invoicing business, maintaining the company's competitiveness and the product leadership of Alusta, ensuring the quality of production, improving new customer acquisition and increasing the transaction volume of the e-invoicing business, support processes to improve profitability, successful preparation and implementation of merger and acquisition projects, strengthening the position of intellectual property rights as well as the measurement of significant balance sheet items and impairment testing.

 Internal control is a process performed by the organization's Board of Directors, acting management and other employees to obtain a reasonable certainty of the attainment of goals.
 The framework of internal control at Basware is based on the international COSO model published by the Committee of Sponsoring Organizations of the Treadway Commission.